-TheWaveVR is a VC-backed tech startup based in Austin, TX, comprised of a team of VR and music tech ninjas who have worked at studios like Harmonix, Google, SoundCloud, Microsoft, and more.
-Everyone in the company is a musician.

-CEO | co-founder

-Adam has 10 years of experience working on music tech products as a sound designer, game designer, and product leader.
-While at Harmonix, he worked on AAA titles like Rock Band, Dance Central, Disney's Fantasia, Harmonix Music VR, and more.
-He led the development of the 2015 Music App of the year Ditty, at LA-based music tech startup Zya.
-He is a multi-instrumentalist currently focusing on his banjo chops.

-Final | TheWaveVR is a VC-backed tech startup based in Austin, TX, comprised of a team of VR and music tech ninjas who have worked at studios like Harmonix, Google, SoundCloud, Microsoft, and more.
+TheWaveVR is a VC-backed tech startup based in Austin, TX and Los Angeles, CA comprised of a team of VR and music tech ninjas who have worked at studios like Harmonix, Google, SoundCloud, Microsoft, and more.
 Everyone in the company is a musician.

 CEO | co-founder

 Adam has 10 years of experience working on music tech products as a sound designer, game designer, and product leader.
 While at Harmonix, he worked on AAA titles like Rock Band, Dance Central, Disney's Fantasia, Harmonix Music VR, and more.
 He led the development of the 2015 Music App of the year Ditty, at LA-based music tech startup Zya.
 He is a multi-instrumentalist currently focusing on his banjo chops.